-Most often, a combination of treatments from the chart on pgs.
-33-34 are used.
+Most often, a combination of treatments are used.
 A clinical trial may also be a good option.
 The treatment offered after relapse depends on several things:

 - Disease-related symptoms

 - The risk of another relapse

 - Your general health

 - Past treatments

 - How well past treatments worked